patron02/pc_speakers/README.md

 > Info on push pull amplifiers: https://tinyurl.com/mry72ubs <br>
 > Info on push pull amplifiers: https://circuitdigest.com/electronic-circuits/push-pull-amplifier-circuit-diagram

 This circuit had audio coming out of the speaker but it was a lot of static.
-The capacitors were rated for a maximum of 10 V and the diodes were also different than the circuit above so some analysis needs to be done on if that is what is causing some issues.
-I also was only supplying the circuit with 2.4 V which resulted in a 10 mW of power going to the speaker.
-I later used a 12 V power supply and attempted to modify the components for maximum gain by doing some calculations on excel since currently the speaker is only receiving about 10 mW of power and changed some of the resistor values using a calculation I had done on excel to get it at 100 mW.
+I was supplying the circuit with 3 [V] which provided a nice volume but the static could possibly be caused by fault wires/breadboard.
+The next step is to find out the source of the static and how I can remove it.

 <img height="350" alt="image" src="https://github.com/patron02/pc_speakers/assets/69320369/928896f2-b29f-46df-ab11-0688e0d89906"> <img height="350" alt="image" src="https://github.com/patron02/pc_speakers/assets/69320369/816449ee-3075-4307-9860-950453c184d2">

+## Reducing the Static
+Filter

 ## Casing Design
 3D model stl link:
-CNC wood cuttin
-Filter